QuintaF/CDCL-Algorithm/README.md

                         reads input from 'custom.cnf'
 ```
 ### Multiple input options
-There is a priority set for *--custom*, *--pidgeonhole* and *--cnf* in the case they're used together in the same execution: first cehcked is *--custom*, if its not present then it chooses the *--cnf* instance and eventually the *--pidgeonhole* instance; if none is used it just reads the input file.
+There is a priority set for *--sudoku*, *--custom*, *--pidgeonhole* and *--cnf* in the case they're used together in the same execution: first cehcked is *--sudoku*, then *--custom*, if its not present then it chooses the *--cnf* instance and eventually the *--pidgeonhole* instance; if none is used it just reads the input file.
 Other informations about the DIMACS instances can be found in the respective files.

 ### Proof of unsatisfiability
 The proof is generated only for the resolution steps that brought to the generation of the empty clause, since wrting every learned clause would create a large file(and slow down the execution).
 Moreover the proof gets written only if the resolution is smaller than 50 steps.